Jeunese/jeunese.github.io/docs/guidelines.md

 **Write purposeful and meaningful content:**

--  Write only when you have something to relevant and meaningful to say that the reader can use.
+-  Write only when you have something relevant and meaningful to say that the reader can use.
 -  Don't write just to fill space.
 -  Don't tell the reader how to think or feel; allow the reader to think or feel based on what you write.